 Bulgarian jewelry sporting traditional motifs bears a distinctive look.
 Filigree, scrollwork, nielo, and enamel work are integral to jewelry objects preserved from the past.
 Contemporary jewelry artists sometimes incorporate the techniques and motifs of their forebears to produce jewelry that reflects a long-established custom of decorating the body as a part of the Bulgarian national costume.
 Good examples of Bulgarian jewelry can be seen in the archeological museum in Plovdiv.
 Buckles of sophisticated designs were sought-after objects to complete an ensemble the past, but jewelry artists in Bulgaria create art that is wearable for modern people.

 Weaving is an ancient tradition in Bulgaria.
 It uses natural plant and animal fibers to produce rugs, carpets, and blankets of distinctive design and quality that reveal influences from ancient cultures.
-Weaving, and the possession of a loom, was necessary as a part of traditional life to crate useful objects for the home.
+Weaving and the possession of a loom were necessary as a part of traditional life to create useful objects for the home.
 Floral and geometric designs in a variety of color schemes mean that rugs and carpets from Bulgaria can be found to suit any taste or interior decor.
 Today, the practice of weaving is preserved through dedicated craftspeople.
 Two centers of rugmaking are found in Kotel and Chiprovtsi.